 We’re not big fans of using miles to upgrade flights because it is usually a poor value when upgrading from the cheapest discount coach ticket.
 For example, it costs 25,000 miles plus a $350 co-pay to upgrade a one-way discount coach ticket to Europe from coach to business class.

 So if you were to book a discounted coach ticket to Europe for $750 and wanted to upgrade to business class, this would cost an additional 25,000 American Airlines miles and a co-pay of $350.

 However, it costs only 57,500 American Airlines miles for a business-class ticket to Europe.
 That said, using miles to upgrade could make sense if your company has purchased your ticket for you, you regularly purchase business-class tickets or if you just want to save your American Airlines miles.

 Upgrades on British Airways and Iberia

-American Airlines has 4 different types of award rates, but most folks will use either the off-peak or the MileSAAver rate.
+American Airlines has four different types of award rates, but most people will use either the off-peak or the MileSAAver rate.